 - Piping Support Standard

 - Preliminary 3D Model

-Typical FEED deliverables with respect to process engineering team is
+Typical FEED engineering deliverables with respect to the process engineering team are

 - Process Flow Diagrams (PFD) and Preliminary P&ID Generation